oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

 ```

 #### How to collect EKS control plane logs from S3?
 If you run into [CloudWatch service quotas](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html), you can alternatively route the logs to S3 and collect them.
 The control plane logs in S3 need to be in a specific format for the default log collection to work.
-Please refer [EKS CP Logs Streaming to S3](./eks-cp-logs.md) for instructions on how to configure streaming of Control Plane logs to S3 and subsequenty collect them in OCI Logging Analytics.
+Please refer [EKS CP Logs Streaming to S3](./eks-cp-logs.md) for instructions on how to configure streaming of Control Plane logs to S3 and subsequently collect them in OCI Logging Analytics.
 Once the streaming of logs is setup, modify your override_values.yaml to add the following EKS specific variables.
 Various other variables are available in the values.yaml file and can be updated as necessary.

 ```
 ..